 - Women who have had P-PROM in a previous pregnancy or have a history of cervical trauma, should be offered cervical cerclage.

-- Prevention of Early Onset Neonatal Group B Streptococcal Disease; Royal College of Obstretricians and Gynaecologists (2012)
+Group B Streptococcal Disease, Early-onset; Royal College of Obstretricians and Gynaecologists (2017)